TABS Report has new features & a fresh new look!

 Brown Water Cigar Bar, LLC

-Leading the pack for March 2026 is Los Cabos Mexican Grill & Steak House with an impressive total of $60,065 in receipts.
-A substantial portion of this comes from liquor sales, which alone account for $47,487.
-This suggests a strong preference for cocktails and spirits among their patrons.
+Leading the pack in Washington's alcohol sales for April 2026 is Los Cabos Mexican Grill & Steak House on Highway 36 S, with impressive total receipts of $58,727.
+A hefty portion of this revenue, $45,765, comes from liquor sales, indicating a strong customer preference for cocktails and spirits at this popular spot.

 # Zip Code Establishments Total Liquor Wine Beer